Best Italy Road Trips for Slow Travel

 How to Plan Your Italy Road Trip

-Planning a road trip can seem like more work than a fly-and-flop holiday.
-But that is where our travel experts come in.
-Before you speak to them, though, you might like to start thinking about how your ideal road trip in Italy could look, starting with where you want to go.
+Planning an Italian road trip requires a bit of careful consideration, and that is where our travel experts come in.
+But before you speak to them, you might like to start thinking about how your dream trip could look.

-Next, think about how long you and your travelling companions (particularly if they are children) are happy to sit in a car for.
+Next, think about how long you and your traveling companions (especially if they’re children) are happy to sit in a car for.
 Some of our itineraries have shorter distances between stops, while for others you could be driving for several hours.
-How long you have for your road trip is also key in deciding how many nights you'd like to spend at each destination.
+And in the same vein, how long do you have for your road trip in Italy?
+If it’s only a week, you’re better off looking at some of the shorter itineraries, which allow you to fly in from one location and out of another, unless you’re happy hopping from one place to the next quite quickly.

-What style of accommodation you are looking for will also dictate your itinerary.
-If you prefer five-star Grand Dame hotels, you will need to make your stops in the bigger cities and more popular tourist sites.
-For more boutique and low-key options, you will want to stop somewhere rural or off-the-beaten-track.
+Accommodation is vital during your road trip.
+Determine the type of lodging that suits your preferences, whether it's an all-bells-and-whistles five-star hotel or something smaller and more boutique, this will dictate which destinations work as overnight stays for you.
+If you are looking for five-star Grand Dame hotels, you will need to make your stops in the bigger cities and more popular tourist sites.
+For charming, rustic farmhouses, you will want to stop somewhere rural.

 Length: 1 week - 10 days